ahmetsuhan/Frontend-Working/README.md

 7-)Card_Slider --> This project was made to improve some abilities such as using Object and arrow functions.

 8-)Mapty_App --> This project is simple activity that Cycling and Running time and location holder.
 The project use local storage to store data.

+9-)Auto Road Template --> This project is made by using Bootstrap, JS,HTML and this is template of rent a car web site.